Hawkynt/Randomizer/Readme.md

 <!-- omit from toc -->
 # Demystifying Randomness

-A Deep Dive into Random Number Generators and Their Implementations.
+A Deep Dive into Random Number Generators and their Implementations.

 # Introduction